PacktPublishing/Applying-Math-with-Python-2nd-Edition/README.md

 ## Get to Know the Author
 **Sam Morley**  is an experienced lecturer in mathematics and a researcher in pure mathematics.
 He is currently a research software engineer at the University of Oxford working on the DataSig project.
 He was previously a lecturer in mathematics at the University of East Anglia and Nottingham Trent University.
 His research interests lie in functional analysis, especially Banach algebras.
 Sam has a firm commitment to providing high-quality, inclusive, and enjoyable teaching, with the aim of inspiring his students and spreading his enthusiasm for mathematics.

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781804618370">https://packt.link/free-ebook/9781804618370 </a> </p>